-When I got pregnant with my rainbow baby I was overjoyed for about a total of 5 minutes before I was overcome with sheer panic.
+When I got pregnant with my rainbow baby I was overjoyed for about a total of five minutes before I was overcome with sheer panic.

 I was JEALOUS.
 Like deep in my bones jealous.